 - Will a Ninja make an espresso?

 No, a true espresso is made with at least 9 bars of pressure, and the Ninja machines currently on the market do not have this capability.
-That being said, some Ninja coffee makers do make a concentrated, espresso-like coffee that works well for coffee drinks such as cappuccinos and lattes.
+That being said, some Ninja coffee makers do make a concentrated, espresso-like coffee that works well for coffee drinks such as cappuccinos and lattes and mochas.
 The Dual Brew Pro and 10 Cup Specialty are good examples.

 - Does the Ninja easy frother heat milk?